 Q: So you're not trying to claim you "own" the Mythos?

 A: We make no claim that we "own" the Mythos, never have.
 We don't claim to own the Mythos in general, although certain elements of it including storylines, names, creatures, characters, descriptions, and depictions are Chaosium IP.
 We do own the Call of Cthulhu RPG, and and are obliged to protect it.
 We also have agreements in place with living authors such as Ramsey Campbell and Brian Lumley, as well as the estates representing Lin Carter, August Derleth, Clark Ashton Smith, and other important Mythos creators.

 Q: Can you advise me on what is and what isn't considered to be in the public domain for H.P.
 Lovecraft and the Mythos in general?

-A: We cannot offer you specific guidance on which elements of the Cthulhu Mythos reside in the public domain and which remain in copyright.
+A: We can't assist with general enquiries about which elements of the Cthulhu Mythos reside in the public domain and which remain in copyright.
 The matter is complicated by a number of factors, including the incomplete or contradictory records connected to the copyrights of the original Mythos stories, the divergent and contradictory copyright laws of the various countries in which Mythos works are or have been published, and the sharing of content that went on between the authors in Lovecraft's original circle and some Mythos authors today.

 There are a number of sites online that discuss the status of Lovecraft's copyrights.
 We cannot vouch for the accuracy of these sites, but this is where you might begin your research: search for H.P.
 Lovecraft + copyright.